How to perform a recording session

 Once a recording session has been stopped, the control can manage recorded sound data, stored on a disk file or inside a memory buffer, through the following methods:

-Note that playback capabilities are very limited: if you need more sophisticated playback features consider using this control in conjunction with our Active DJ Studio ActiveX control.
+Note that playback capabilities are very limited: if you need more sophisticated playback features consider using this component in conjunction with our Audio DJ Studio for .NET component.

 The recorded sound can be edited through one of the following methods:

-Note that editing capabilities are quite limited: if you need more sophisticated editing features consider using this control in conjunction with our Active Sound Editor ActiveX control.
+Note that editing capabilities are quite limited: if you need more sophisticated editing features consider using this component in conjunction with our Audio Sound Editor for .NET component.

 The recorded sound can be also uploaded to a FTP server through the RecordedSound.RequestUploadToFTP method (the upload session can be cancelled through the RecordedSound.CancelUploadToFTP method) and can be also copied into the system clipboard in CF_WAVE format through the RecordedSound.CopyRangeToClipboard method.